edef1c/libfringe/README.md

 ## Limitations

-The architectures currently supported are: x86, x86_64, aarch64, or1k.
+The architectures currently supported are: x86, x86_64, aarch64, arm, or1k.

 The platforms currently supported are: bare metal, Linux (any libc), FreeBSD, DragonFly BSD, macOS.